MicrosoftDocs/quantum-docs/articles/azure-quantum-job-costs.md

 - Most providers bill based on the resources you consume by running a job, though some also offer subscription plans.
 For more information, review the subscription plans available to you in the Azure portal.

 ### Honeywell pricing
 Honeywell uses a credit system called *Honeywell Quantum Credits*.
-Each job you run consumes credits from your balance based on the number of operations in the job, and the number of shots you run.
+Each job you run consumes credits depending on the number of operations in the job, and the number of shots you run.
 You can find more information on Honeywell Quantum Credits on the [Honeywell Provider page](xref:microsoft.quantum.providers.honeywell).

 You may purchase Honeywell Quantum Credits through various plans.
 Go to the [Azure portal](https://aka.ms/AQ/CreateWorkspace) and select the Honeywell provider for the list of available subscription plans.